nafees87n/codebox/docs/DOCS.md

 All user files generated for this execution are deleted by this service.

+The executor service doesn't create any files and it's purpose is simply to execute any file that it is requested to.
+For this reason, a client may not directly communicate with this service.
+Only the server can send requests over the container network.

 ### The Server:

 `server` is also an express API.
 The client can send a POST request to the `/code` endpoint.

+The React app for the client is now available, and will communicate with this server through the `axios` library.

 The request body here contains 4 keys: